 Who I am

-It was at the age of nine that I first heard a recording of a family of orcas; instantly I was both captivated and extremely curious.
-This was my first emotional response to sound, and the inspiration it gave me led to a life-long commitment to understanding the behaviour of whales.
-After I graduated, my dream was to build a research station in an area where whales thrive and the presence and impact of people are minimal.
-I was fortunate enough to meet Hermann Meuter, who shares the same passion.
+It was at the age of nine that I first heard a recording of a humpback whale singing.
+Instantly I was both captivated and extremely curious.
+This was my first emotional response to sound, and the inspiration that led to a life-long commitment to understanding the behaviour of whales.
+After I graduated, my dream was to work with like-minded people and build a marine research station, off grid, in an area where whales thrive and the presence and impact of people are minimal.
+Like the whales, I am constantly migrating from one region of British Columbia to the other, following their movements and marvelling at their diverse acoustic traditions and life patterns.

 Where I work